Macau

 Formerly a Portuguese colony, the territory of Portuguese Macau was first leased to Portugal by the Ming dynasty as a trading post in 1557.
 Portugal paid an annual rent and administered the territory under Chinese sovereignty until 1887, when Portugal gained perpetual colonial rights with the signing of the Sino-Portuguese Treaty of Peking.
 The colony remained under Portuguese rule until the 1999 handover to China.
 Macau is a special administrative region of China, which maintains separate governing and economic systems from those of mainland China under the principle of "one country, two systems".
-The unique blend of Portuguese and Chinese architecture in the city's historic centre has resulted in its designation as a UNESCO World Heritage Site in 2005.
+The unique blend of Portuguese, French, English, Italian, and Chinese architecture in the city's downtown area has resulted in its designation as a UNESCO World Heritage Site in 2005.

-The gambling industry of Macau is seven times larger than that of Las Vegas.
-The city has one of the highest GDPs per capita and GDPs per capita by purchasing power parity in the world.
+Macau is famous and globally recognised for its casinos, known by the gambling industry as the gambling capital of the world.
+It is also one of the most visited cities in the world.
+The gambling industry of Macau is around seven times larger than that of Las Vegas, Nevada.
+As a result, the city has one of the highest GDPs per capita and GDPs per capita by purchasing power parity in the world.

-It has a very high Human Development Index of 0.934, as calculated by the Government of Macau, and has the third-highest life expectancy in the world.
-The territory is highly urbanised, holding the status of the most densely populated territory on Earth; two-thirds of the total land area is built on land reclaimed from the sea.
+Macau has a very high Human Development Index of 0.934, as calculated by the Government of Macau, and has the third-highest life expectancy in the world.
+The territory is highly urbanised, holding the status of the most densely populated territory on Earth; two-thirds of the region's total area is built on land reclaimed from the sea.